Page Lang Entertainers to Prince ……. p.1

 (ca. 1882-1932) Comedian, producer, director, manager, writer, revue company leader, singer, songwriter, musician, sketch artist, acrobat.

 Nat Phillips had early career success with partnership Tommy Armstrong.
 After they toured the USA (ca. 1903-04) Phillips formed a sketch act with Daisy Merritt.
-They toured internationally until returning to Australia in 1912 where Phillips was engaged by Fullers’ Theatres as a producer/ performer.
+They worked internationally (including the USA, Britain and Europe) until 1912, at which time they returned to Australia where Phillips secured employment with Fullers’ Theatres as a producer/ performer.
 In 1916 he and Roy Rene began their famous Stiffy and Mo partnership.
 Phillips later had success with his Whirligigs Company.
 As one of the Fullers’ senior producers he wrote and produced a string of hit pantomimes and revusicals (most of which he wrote himself).

 - More details